lensapp/lens/docs/extensions/get-started/anatomy.md

 ```

 ## Extension Entry Files

 Lens extensions can have two separate entry files.
-One file that is used in `main` process of Lens application and antoher that is used in `renderer` process. `main` entry file should export class that extends `LensMainExtension` and `renderer` entry file should export class that extends `LensRendererExtension`.
+One file is used in the `main` process of the Lens application and the other is used in the `renderer` process.
+The `main` entry file exports the class that extends `LensMainExtension`, and the `renderer` entry file exports the class that extends `LensRendererExtension`.

-Both extensions classes have `onActivate` and `onDeactivate` methods. `onActivate` is executed when your extension activation happens.
-You may want to initialize something in your extension at this point. `onDeactivate` gives you a chance to clean up before your extension becomes deactivated.
-For many extensions, explicit cleanup may not be required, and you don't need to override this method.
-However, if an extension needs to perform an operation when Lens is shutting down or the extension is disabled or uninstalled, this is the method to do so.
+Both extension classes have `onActivate` and `onDeactivate` methods.
+The `onActivate` method is executed when your extension is activated.
+If you need to initialize something in your extension, this is where such an operation should occur.
+The `onDeactivate` method gives you a chance to clean up before your extension becomes deactivated.
+For extensions where explicit cleanup is not required, you don't need to override this method.
+However, if an extension needs to perform an operation when Lens is shutting down (or if the extension is disabled or uninstalled), this is the method where such an operation should occur.

-`Hello world` extension does not do anything special on `main` process, so let's focus on the `renderer` side.
-On `renderer` entry point, `Hello world` extension defines one `Cluster Page` object that registers `/extension-example` path that renders `ExamplePage` React component.
-It registers also `MenuItem` component that displays `ExampleIcon` React component and "Hello World" text in the sidebar of cluster dashboards.
-These React components are defined in additional `./src/page.tsx` file.
+The Hello World sample extension does not do anything on the `main` process, so we'll focus on the `renderer` process, instead.
+On the `renderer` entry point, the Hello World sample extension defines the `Cluster Page` object.
+The `Cluster Page` object registers the `/extension-example` path, and this path renders the `ExamplePage` React component.
+It also registers the `MenuItem` component that displays the `ExampleIcon` React component and the "Hello World" text in the left-side menu of the cluster dashboard.
+These React components are defined in the additional `./src/page.tsx` file.

 ``` typescript
 import { LensRendererExtension } from "@k8slens/extensions";